Decorators

 }),

-)@SwaggerRequestBody(description, schema, required?)
+)@SwaggerRequestBody(description, schema, options?)

 Define the structure and validation for request body data sent to your endpoint.